-Prince Alexander von Battenberg – A European Castaway
+Alexander Prince von Battenberg – A European Castaway

 This unique exhibition describes the successful and tragic events of Prince Alexander’s extraordinary life with previously unknown pictures from his life and accounts compiled from sources in Austria, Bulgaria, England and Germany.
 In addition there is an special show of pictures directly from Bulgaria.